 - Member of STEP Worldwide Council representing Scotland 2007-2013 and again from January 2017

-- Member of STEP's Professional Development Committee and Scottish Branch Committee
+- Chair of STEP's Professional Development Committee and Member of the STEP Scotland Branch Committee

 - Member of Law Society of Scotland's Tax Committee